FAQ

 Do I need to apply through the lottery?

-You must submit an application if you will be a NEW student at a:
+You must submit an application if you want your child to be a NEW student at a:

 • Participating public charter school for any grade (PK3 – grade 12);